88 Minutes: Plot

 Renting a cab, Gramm explains to Kim that his sister was killed decades earlier when he left her alone in his apartment; the crime took exactly eighty-eight minutes.
-Next, Gramm and Kim visit Sara Pollard, a woman with whom Gramm slept the night before, but find her murdered in her apartment, with evidence incriminating Gramm.
+Next, Gramm and Kim visit Sara Pollard, a woman whom Gramm slept with the night before, but find her murdered in her apartment, with evidence incriminating Gramm.
 Carol calls Gramm and makes comments suggesting that she is the killer, demanding that Gramm meet her at his office.
 Shelly arrives at Sara's apartment and advises Gramm that she suspects that Lauren was the one who stole the audiotape of Kate's death.
 Kim disappears from the apartment and calls Gramm with a threat similar to Carol's, also demanding that he meet her at the office.

 Through prison visitation records, Gramm deduces that Forster's appeals attorney, "Lydia Doherty," is a pseudonym for Lauren, surmising that she arranged the frame with orders from Forster.
 Kim calls again, instructing Gramm to come to another nearby location on campus, where he finds Carol bleeding and hanging by one leg over a seventh-floor balcony; Kim is tied up and gagged nearby, held at gunpoint by Lauren.

 Lauren forces Gramm to "confess" on tape that he gave false testimony at Forster's trial.
 Special Agent Parks arrives and shoots Lauren, causing both Carol and Lauren to partially fall from the balcony.
 Gramm saves Carol from completing the fall, but Lauren comes loose and plummets to her death.
 When Forster calls asking to speak with Lauren, Gramm informs him of Lauren's death.
 He quips, "Tick-tock, tick-tock, you got twelve hours to live," before throwing the phone, smashing it.
 Gramm flashes back to interactions with Kate and Janie Cates, and pockets the device that recorded his "confession."
 He shares knowing glances with Parks and Kim before walking away.